-The associate dean of students/student programs and activities provides the overall coordination of the drug and alcohol prevention program.
+The Associate Dean of Student: Student Programs and Activities provides the overall coordination of the drug and alcohol prevention program.
 However, many services are the responsibility of other areas of the institution.
 These include:

 - Counseling Services

 - Dean of Students

 - Health Services

 - Institutional Research

 - Judicial Affairs

 - Residence Life and Housing

 - Security Office